"Food for the body is not enough. There must be food for the soul."Dorothy Day

 Many recipes call for roasted peppers or pimientos (and yes, that is the proper spelling): Pimento cheese (that's how they spell it down south), potato salad, harissa, Italian sausage sandwiches, Italian beef sandwiches, omelets, risotto, and so many more recipes.

-They're easy to make, cheaper than bottled, and you can buy peppers on sale then freeze them after roasting.
+Make your own roasted peppers.
+Saves money, tastes better.
+Freeze them and have them on hand for a variety of recipes.
 This technique works fine on most peppers.
 If you use hot peppers, wear rubber gloves or a baggie on your hands.
 Here's our how to.

 Makes.
 1 roasted red bell pepper